Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Introduction

-We propose Clustering Uncertainty-weighted Embeddings (\method), a novel label acquisition strategy that jointly captures uncertainty and diversity for Active DA. \method identifies target instances that are uncertain (informative to the model), and diverse in feature space (representative of the target data distribution).
-To do so, \method first clusters deep embeddings of target instances \emph{weighted} by the corresponding uncertainty of the target model.
+In this work, we propose a novel label acquisition strategy for Active DA that combines uncertainty and diversity sampling in a principled manner without the need for complex gradient or domain discriminator-based diversity measures.
+Our approach, Clustering Uncertainty-weighted Embeddings (\method), identifies informative and representative target instances from dense regions of the feature space.
+To do so, \method clusters deep embeddings of target instances \emph{weighted} by the corresponding uncertainty of the target model.
+Our weighting scheme effectively increases the density of instances proportional to their uncertainty.
 To construct non-redundant batches, \method then selects nearest neighbors to the inferred cluster centroids for labeling.
-Our algorithm then leverages all available data to update the model via optimizing an adversarial entropy loss for semi-supervised DA~\cite{saito2019semi}, which we demonstrate to be complementary to our label acquisition strategy.
-We call our full method Active Domain Adaptation via Clustering Uncertainty-weighted embeddings (\fullmethod).
+Our algorithm then leverages the acquired target labels and, optionally, the labeled source and unlabeled target data, to update the model, consistently leading to more cost-effective domain alignment than competing (and frequently more complex) alternatives.

-We present results on six standard image classification-based domain adaptation shifts: 4 shifts of increasing difficulty on the large and challenging DomainNet~\cite{peng2019moment} benchmark, the DSLR$\rightarrow$Amazon shift from the Office~\cite{saenko2010adapting} benchmark, and the SVHN~\cite{netzer2011reading}$\rightarrow$MNIST~\cite{lecun1998gradient} shift from the DIGITS benchmark. \fullmethod improves upon the previous state-of-the art in Active DA across shifts (by as much as 10\% absolute accuracy, in some cases), and also demonstrates consistent gains over state-of-the-art methods for active learning and semi-supervised DA.
-We analyze the robustness of our method across active sampling strategies, domain adaptation methods, model initializations, and labeling budgets.
-In addition, we present ablation studies of our model and analyze its behavior via visualizations.
+\textbf{Contributions:} \begin{compactenum} \item We benchmark the performance of state-of-the-art methods for active learning on challenging domain shifts, and find that methods based purely on uncertainty or diversity sampling are not effective for Active DA. \item We present \method, a novel and easy-to-implement label acquisition strategy for Active DA that uses uncertainty-weighted clustering to identify instances that are both uncertain under the model and diverse in feature space. \item We present results on 6 diverse domain shifts from the DomainNet~\cite{peng2019moment}, Office~\cite{saenko2010adapting}, and DIGITS ~\cite{netzer2011reading,lecun1998gradient} benchmarks for image classification.
+Our method \method improves upon both the previous state-of-the art in Active DA across shifts (by as much as 9\% in some cases), as well as state-of-the-art methods for active learning, across multiple learning strategies. \end{compactenum}